(Note: I update this article periodically. See the end of the post for update info and other notes.)

 I do a significant amount of backpacking every summer.
 Almost every season I spend three weeks or more on the trail in the Sierra Nevada in addition to other non-backpacking trips to the Sierra and elsewhere.
-(It helps to be a “gainfully unemployed” college faculty member for a couple months each summer. :-) I’ve been a backpacker for over four decades, and I’ve evolved (and continue to evolve!) an approach to backpacking photography that works well for me.
+(It helps to be a “gainfully unemployed” college faculty member for a couple months each summer. :-) I’ve been a backpacker for nearly five decades, and I’ve evolved (and continue to evolve) an approach to backpacking photography that works well for me.